Painted Wood Cabinets: Will They Last?

-When we bought our home 4 years ago, I knew that the maple cabinets wouldn’t be sticking around for long.
-They were in great condition, but just weren’t ma’ jam.
+When we bought our previous home (seven years ago), I knew the existing, outdated maple cabinets wouldn’t be around for long.
+They were in great condition but just weren’t my jam.

-And yes, they were wood, which was lover-ly and all, but they weren’t MY type of wood.
-Also, buddy who owned the house before us thought he was a rocket scientist of engineering and on EVERY DRAWER front, behind the handles, he actually screwed in (with 4 screws each) metal construction plates for an authentic industrial vibe.
-And while you can’t really see the GLORY of them in this photo, let me tell you that they were good from far, but FAR FROM GOOD!
+Sure, they were wood, which was lover-ly and all, but they weren’t my type of wood.
+Also, buddy who owned the house before us thought he was a rocket scientist, and on every drawer front, he screwed in (with four screws each) metal construction plates for an authentic industrial vibe.
+And while you can’t see their full glory in this photo, let me tell you that they were good from far, but FAR FROM GOOD!

-And once they were slathered in 3 glorious coats of primer and paint they still WOULD be wood – they just wouldn’t be so darned fugly.
+Besides, once they were slathered in 3 glorious coats of primer and paint, they still WOULD be wood – they just wouldn’t be so darned fugly.

-We hired a pro painter to do the job for us (Delea of Details Painting) so that we could have everything properly prepped and sprayed.
-Because while I’m a fan of painting oak cabinets DIY style – I would never paint maple cabinets myself.
+We hired a pro painter (Delea of Details Painting) to have everything properly prepped and sprayed.
+While I’m a fan of painting oak cabinets DIY style, I would never paint maple cabinets myself.

-Why?
-Oak has grain, so it’s more forgiving for brush marks, roller lines, errant hairs – jazz like that (because most homeowners don’t spray).
-Maple is so damn smooth, there is literally NO room for error as you will see everything, it’s like white spandex.
+Oak has grain, so it’s more forgiving for brush marks, roller lines, errant hairs, and jazz like that (because most homeowners don’t spray).
+Maple is so damn smooth, there is NO room for error as you will see everything, it’s like white spandex.

-MAPLE CABINETS MUST BE SPRAYED BY A PROFESSIONAL.
-For reals.
+MAPLE CABINETS SHOULD BE SPRAYED BY A PROFESSIONAL

 So, let’s go on a little photo journey together (who’s bringing the wine?).